 Lynch syndrome (LS) is a rare condition that runs in families.
 Conditions that run in families are known as familial or hereditary.

 LS is also known as hereditary non-polyposis colorectal cancer (HNPCC).
-Because people with HNPCC have an increased risk of some other cancers, and not just colorectal cancer, health professionals usually call the condition Lynch syndrome, named after the doctor who discovered it.
+But people with HNPCC have an increased risk of some other cancers, not just colorectal cancer, so health professionals usually call the condition Lynch syndrome.
+It is named after the doctor who discovered it.

-Knowing about risk and having regular screening may help prevent some cancers.
-It may also help others to be found in the early stages, when they're more likely to be curable.
+Knowing about the risk and having regular screening may help prevent some cancers.
+It may also help other cancers be found in the early stages, when they are more likely to be curable.